 Intro to home audio power amplifiers and preamps

-How to build a high-performance home audio system
+How to use separates to build a great-sounding stereo or home theatre system

 Why buy a separate power amplifier and preamp?